 It’s a form of Physiotherapy that uses the movement of a horse, in walk, to challenge the balance reactions and postural control of the rider.

-Instead of a saddle we use a specially made therapy pad that allows the movement of the horse to be transmitted to the patient, and it’s seen as an effective treatment for children with conditions including Cerebral Palsy.
+Instead of a saddle we use a specially made therapy pad that allows the movement of the horse to be transmitted to the patient.
+We work in a variety of positions facing forward, sitting sideways and even backwards!
+Hippotherapy is effective treatment for children with conditions who have low postural tone or core muscles.

 IT ALL STARTS WITH YOUR CHILD’S NEEDS